ibericode/koko-analytics/readme.txt

 == Screenshots ==

-1. The dashboard to view your website statistics.
+1. Koko Analytics' dashboard to view your website statistics.
+2. The settings page where you can exclude certain user roles from being counted.

 == Changelog ==